- Islamophobia (1)

 It also talks about houris (Maidens of Paradise) who are on hand with “beautiful, big and lustrous eyes” and with “swelling breasts.”
 There are, needless to say, several Qur’anic references to illustrate that this means physical relationships between Muslim men and these heavenly beauties.³

-Again, the Hadith adds details as to the eternal rewards for the faithful.
+Again, the Hadith details eternal rewards for the faithful Muslims following death.
 All this must have dazzled the imaginations of the desert dwellers who knew nothing but heat, dust and deprivation:

 Narrated Abu Huraira: Allah’s Apostle said, “The first group (of people) who will enter Paradise will be (glittering) like the moon when it is full.
 They will not spit or blow their noses or relieve nature.
 Their utensils will be of gold and their combs of gold and silver; in their censers the aloe wood will be used, and their sweat will smell like musk.
 Every one of them will have two wives; the marrow of the bones of the wives’ legs will be seen through the flesh out of excessive beauty.
 They (i.e. the people of Paradise) will neither have differences nor hatred amongst themselves; their hearts will be as if one heart and they will be glorifying Allah in the morning and in the evening” (Sahih al-Bukhari, Vol. 4:468).

-*This is the third article in a four-part series on Islamic Eschatology by Dr. Warren Larson.
+*This is the third article in a four-part series on Islam and Eschatology by Dr. Warren Larson.
 Begin with article one here.

 1 Al-Ghazali: The Remembrance of Death and the Afterlife (Book XL of the Religious Sciences), translated with an introduction and notes by T. J. Winter.
 Cambridge: The Islamic Texts Society, 1995, p.
 58. Apparently, these are non-Muslims and therefore unbelievers, for they are uncircumcised.